-The content information of a feature-based data product is described in terms of a general feature model and a feature catalogue [adopted from S-100 Part 2 and S-100 Part 4].
+The content information of a feature-based data product is described in terms of a general feature model and a feature catalogue [adopted from S-100 Part 3 and S-100 Part 5].

 The data product specification shall contain an application schema.
 For all data product specifications in the realm of S-100, the application schema shall be expressed in UML.
-All other rules of S-100 Part 2 concerning the creation of the general feature model and especially conformance to ISO 19109:2005 apply as well.
+All other rules of S-100 Part 3 concerning the creation of the general feature model and especially conformance to ISO 19109:2005 apply as well.
 If the application schema is a separate document, then the product specification shall include a narrative summary.
+The product specification shall describe any fixed roles or other restrictions or conventions for default roles.
+If unique role names are required, it may also define conventions for generating these unique names.